Fantasy Patrol: Games

 Four apps were released for the series; "Fantasy Patrol", "Fantasy Patrol: Adventures", "Music Patrol", and "Fantasy Patrol: Cafe".
 All of these games were released on Android and iOS platforms.

 Magazines

 In November 2018, Fantasy Patrol magazines were released.
 Posters, stickers, and stories from Oleg Roy also come with the magazines.

 Spin-off

 A spin-off series of Fantasy Patrol was previewed on the main stage of Mooltimir on June 1, 2019 titled "Fantasy Patrol: The Chronicles".
 The series premiered on Moolt on August 2, 2019, and the first episode was then released to YouTube on August 27.

 Film

 In August 2017, the director of Parovoz, Anton Smetankin, announced the production of an animated film, Koschey: The Everlasting Story, based on the Fantasy Patrol series, which is originally scheduled to release in 2020, but it was delayed to 2021 due to the COVID-19 pandemic.
-The script will be written by Evgeny Golovin and Maria Parfenova.
-The film will tell the story of young Koschey and how he tries to find his way.
+The script was written by Evgeny Golovin and Maria Parfenova.
+The film is about the story of young Koschey and how he tries to find his way in a new world.